jewettaij/visfd/doc/doc_filter_mrc.md

 Sometimes several iterations of non-max suppression followed by visualization are needed before you get visually pleasing results.

+Details will be provided elsewhere below explaining how visualize these blobs (using the "**-spheres**" argument), as well as how to discard low-quality and overlapping blobs (using the "**-spheres-nonmax**" argument).

+#### Recommendation:

+Blob-detection is computationally expensive, but it only has to be performed once.
+Typically, users will perform blob detection with the default (permissive) score thresholds, so that they keep most of the minima and maxima.
+Then later, they will run **filter_mrc** with the "**-spheres**" and "**-minima-threshold**" (or "**-maxima-threshold") arguments several times with different thresholds to decide which of these blobs are worth keeping.

+## Morphology

 ### -watershed-minima

 If the "**-watershed**" argument is selected, the image will be segmented